siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 We're also going to assume that you are comfortable programming in at least one mainstream language.
 Technically, Komodo can work with any language, but there are some things to keep in mind before you get too excited.
 [Find out more about languages on Komodo here](#a-brief-note-about-languages).

 If you're not yet a programmer, but you're interested to make a career in the blockchain revolution, welcome!
 The open-source nature of Komodo and our enthusiastic community make this a perfect place to begin your journey.
-We again recommend that you come [to our Discord channel](https://komodoplatform.com/discord) and discuss your goals with our community members.
+We recommend that you come [to our Discord channel](https://komodoplatform.com/discord) and discuss your goals with our community members.
 We look forward to meeting you!

+## Visit Us in Discord

+We encourage you to come [to our Discord channel](https://komodoplatform.com/discord), and to come by frequently throughout your discovery process.

+We are a deeply engaged and highly enthusiastic open-source blockchain community, always ready to get creative with like-minded people.

+Ask questions in our Discord channels, such as `#developer`, `#cryptoconditions`, and others.
+Team and community members are usually available to assist you.

 ## "Why Komodo?"